AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Offers"
 >abstract="TBC"

-* **Offers** - Your list of Offers.
-No edition/creation.

-## Filter lists{#filter-lists}

-List screens

-## Find help and support {#find-help}

-Access Adobe Journey Optimizer key help pages from the lower section of the home page.

-Use the **Help** icon to access help pages, contact support and share feedback.
-You can search help articles and videos from the search field.
+* **Offers** - Browse through your list of Interaction offers.
+You can view their status, start/end dates and environment.
+You can filter the list by state and start/end dates.
+Offer templates are also available.
+These lists are read-only.

 ## Supported browsers {#browsers}